Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 The war ended with intervention by NATO and the region became a UN protectorate.
 In 2008 independence was declared but Serbia has not yet recognised this.

-Most of Kosovo's terrain is mountainous with the highest peak being Deravica at 2,656 m.
+Most of Kosovo's terrain is mountainous.
+The highest peak is Deravica at 2,656 m.
 There are two narrow plains; the Metohija basin in the west, and the Plain of Kosovo in the east.